awsdocs/amazon-s3-developer-guide/doc_source/walkthrough1.md

 **To enable users to list root\-level bucket content**

-1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
+1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

    Use your AWS account credentials, not the credentials of an IAM user, to sign in to the console\.